Countly/countly-sdk-documentation/java/next.md

 </p>
 <h3>Recording Data</h3>
 <p>
   <span data-preserver-spaces="true">Users have to provide a device id, and optionally, the time in milliseconds every time they record any data.
-Device id is mandatory, so you can not set it null or not provide it while recording data.</span>
+The device id is mandatory, so you can not set it null or not provide it while recording data.</span>
 </p>
 <p>
-  <strong><span data-preserver-spaces="true">Note:</span></strong><span data-preserver-spaces="true">&nbsp;If the provided timestamp is null or less than 1, SDK updates its value to the current time in milliseconds.</span>
+  <strong>Note</strong>:<span data-preserver-spaces="true">&nbsp;If the provided timestamp is null or less than 1, SDK updates its value to the current time in milliseconds.</span>
 </p>
 <h4>Recording an event</h4>
 <p>